Realizing Topological Quantum Walks on NISQ Digital Quantum Computer: Introduction

 \section{Introduction}

-The quantum walk holds great significance in the fields of quantum information science and fundamental physics~\cite{QWAharonov,Childs_2002,Kempe2003,Venegas-Andraca2012,Manouchehri2014}.
-The inherent quantum nature and ballistic behavior of the quantum walk establish a versatile and potent foundation for quantum information applications, such as the resolution of search problems, which enhances the efficiency of quantum algorithms~\cite{Childs2004,ambainis2003quantum,Kempe2003,ambainis2007,Childs2014,Chakraborty2016}.
-Moreover, quantum walks may have widespread applications in quantum computing~\cite{Childs_2009,childs2013universal}, quantum simulation, Quantum Metrology~\cite{metrology}, Quantum biology~\cite{Mohseni2008,biological_quantum_walk_2014}, and more.
-Recent experimental progress has facilitated the exploration and detection of quantum walks in diverse systems.
-These include nuclear magnetic resonance (NMR)~\cite{PhysRevA.67.042316,PhysRevA.72.062317}, trapped atoms~\cite{Karski2009} or ions~\cite{trap1,trap2}, cold atoms in optical lattices~\cite{Karski2009,Greiner_walk}, optical waveguide arrays~\cite{silberberg2008,Peruzzo2010,poulios2014quantum}, and superconducting circuits~\cite{Yan2019,Ye2019}.
-On the theoretical front, extensive studies of quantum walks have been conducted to comprehend the impact of particle statistics, disorder, defects, strong correlations, external gauge fields, topology, and hopping modulations in lattice systems~\cite{PhysRevA.85.042314,Chaohong_etc,PhysRevLett.127.100406,Chandrashekar2011loc,PhysRevA.87.012314,mondalwalk,lahini2012qw,Zakrzewski2017,PhysRevA.92.042324,PhysRevA.101.032336,Joye2010loc,Shikano2010loc,Demler2010topo,Obuse2013topo,PhysRevA.95.013619}.
-This exploration has led to theoretical investigations and experimental observations related to dynamical phase transition, localization transitions, topological properties, Bloch oscillations, studying bound states, chiral dynamics, entanglement dynamics and spin dynamics~\cite{Zhang2017,Li2023,Xie2019,Xie2020,Greiner_walk,Tai2017,bloch_magnon_expt,roos2019,gadway2018,Vovrosh2021,bloch_spin_charge_sep}.
+The quantum walk holds great significance in the fields of quantum information science and fundamental physics~\cite{Nielsen,QWAharonov,Childs2002,Kempe2003,Venegas-Andraca2012,Manouchehri2014}.
+Its inherent quantum nature and ballistic behavior establish a versatile and potent foundation for various quantum information applications, such as solving search problems and enhancing the efficiency of quantum algorithms~\cite{Childs2004,ambainis2003quantum,Kempe2003,ambainis2007,Childs2014,Chakraborty2016}.
+Furthermore, quantum walks have potential applications in quantum computing~\cite{Childs_2009,Childs2013}, quantum metrology~\cite{metrology}, quantum biology~\cite{Mohseni2008,biological_quantum_walk_2014}, quantum simulation of physical phenomena, and quantum state engineering.
+Quantum walks are generally two types: continuous-time and discrete-time walks.
+In this article, we will discuss the continuous-time quantum walk (QW), which provides a versatile approach to studying the dynamical properties of particles in a lattice.
+Recent experimental progress has facilitated the exploration and detection of QWs in diverse systems, including nuclear magnetic resonance (NMR)~\cite{PhysRevA.67.042316,PhysRevA.72.062317}, trapped atoms~\cite{Karski2009}, ion traps~\cite{trap1,trap2}, cold atoms in optical lattices~\cite{Karski2009,Greiner_walk}, optical waveguide arrays~\cite{silberberg2008,Peruzzo2010,poulios2014quantum}, and superconducting circuits~\cite{Yan2019,Ye2019}.
+These developments have resulted in significant theoretical investigations and experimental observations related to dynamic phase transitions, localization transitions, particle statistics, topological properties, Bloch oscillations, bound states, chiral dynamics, entanglement dynamics, and spin dynamics~\cite{Zhang2017,Li2023,Xie2019,Xie2020,Greiner_walk,Tai2017,bloch_magnon_expt,roos2019,gadway2018,Vovrosh2021,bloch_spin_charge_sep}.
+In recent years, there has been a significant drive towards achieving fault-tolerant quantum computers, particularly using superconducting qubits and ion traps.
+However, current operational quantum computers, known as Noisy Intermediate Scale Quantum (NISQ) devices, face challenges like scalability, short decoherence times, lower gate fidelity and high error rates~\cite{Preskill2018}.
+Despite facing challenges, quantum computers demonstrate proficiency in efficiently simulating quantum systems, with Hamiltonian simulation emerging as a prominent application for NISQ computers.
+Within this framework, QWs have emerged as a crucial tool for simulating complex quantum systems and developing quantum algorithms.